 - The reason for the temporary revocation will be indicated in the form issued.

-- Collate the required documentation and procure additional evidence as specified in the 221(g) form.
+- Gather the required documentation and procure additional evidence as specified in the 221(g) form.

 - The processing time for 221(g) varies from case to case.
 Most of the cases are completed within 60 days or less.

-- Sit back and wait to be notified by the USCIS about the next appointment.
-Do not contact them unless you hear back from them.
+- Sit back and wait to be notified by the USCIS about your next appointment.